devops-workflow/terraform-aws-alb/README.md

 # terraform-aws-alb
-A Terraform module containing common configurations for an AWS Application Load Balancer (ALB) running over HTTP/HTTPS.
-Available through the [terraform registry](https://registry.terraform.io/modules/terraform-aws-modules/alb/aws).
+A Terraform module containing common configurations for an AWS new style Load Balancer (ALB/NLB).
+Available through the [terraform registry](https://registry.terraform.io/modules/devops-workflow/lb/aws).

+**NOTE:** There has been significant changes to the upstream module and this README has not been updated yet.

 | Branch | Build status |
 | --- | --- |